aj3705/AzureDevOps/restapis/refresh-token.md

 1. Open Postman application and click on **+** to create a new request
 2. Select "POST" from the drop down and enter https://app.vssps.visualstudio.com/oauth2/token in the url field
-3. Click on Body > selct  "x-www-form-urlencoded" enter the following name - value fields
+3. Click on "Body" > selct  "x-www-form-urlencoded" enter the following name - value fields

    - client_assertion_type = urn:ietf:params:oauth:client-assertion-type:jwt-bearer
    - client_assertion = {client secret acquired when the app was registered}